 # 3 You have to diagnose the needs of the people you work with.
 You have to learn to use a variety of leadership styles flexibly.
 And you have to learn how to come to some agreements with them about the leadership style they need from you.
 You must learn how to lead each person on your team differently.
 Find out what leadership style works best with them.
 Ask them for input.
-And then evaluate their skills and motivation and decide which leadership style is best.
+Evaluate their skills and motivation and decide which leadership style is best.

 # 4 There is nothing so unequal as the equal treatment of unequals.
 No one is equal.
-We all have different talents and abilities.
+We all have different natural talents and abilities.
 Everyone is different.
 We have equal rights, but we are unequal.

 # 5 A directing style is appropriate when a decision has to be made quickly and the stakes are high.
 This is when you tell people exactly what to do and how to do it.
 This is best used with unmotivated people or new and unskilled people.

 # 6 Directing is also appropriate for inexperienced people who you think have the potential to be self-directive.
 Sometimes you need to tell new people exactly what to do, even if they are self-motivated, because they don’t have the experience to figure it out on their own yet.

 # 7 Experienced people like to be listened to and supported.
 Don’t try to micro-manage your competent people.
 Encourage them.
 Listen more.
 And do what you can to make their life easier.

 # 8 … As people begin to work on a task, they often find it harder to master than they thought it was going to be, so they lose interest.
 In network marketing, many people give up once they learn they will get rejected and actually have to do some work.
 That’s where working closely with them in the beginning can make a big difference.